 Dues are $20.

-NOTE: A dues increase to $15/year was voted on and approved at the July 2016 Lodge Executive Committee meeting.
-It was also decided that there will no longer be a different ‘on-time’ and ‘late’ fee.
-All dues are $15 for one year, no matter when they are paid.
+NOTE: A dues increase to $20/year was voted on and approved at the November 2020 Lodge Executive Committee meeting.
+All dues are $20 for the calendar year expiring on December 31 of that year, no matter when during the year they are paid.

 When must I pay my dues?

 The Lodge enables online dues payment for the upcoming year in December.
-The Lodge will send out reminder cards to current members who have not paid online dues sometime in February of the current dues year.
-Please try to pay your dues online, preferably before January 31, or send in your dues payment as soon as possible after receiving your dues reminder card.
+Please try to pay your dues online, preferably before January 31, or send in your dues payment as soon as possible after receiving your dues reminder email.

 How do I pay my dues?

 There are a few ways you can pay dues:

 - Pay online by following the link on the top of this page.
 You will need to know your BSA ID# if paying online.

 - Mail your dues reminder card to the council office with payment.
 If paying by check, it should be made payable to “Hawk Mountain Council, BSA”.
 Please include the card with your payment as we use it to match your name with the correct record in our database.

-- Pay in person at the Council Service Center or Camp Trading Post.
-Bring your reminder card or you will need to know your BSA ID# or Lodge ID# if paying at the counter.
+- Pay in person at the Council Service Center.
+You will be required to complete a Dues Payment form so that your dues payment can be properly recorded.
+Bring your reminder card or you will need to know your BSA ID# if paying at the counter.

 How do I pay my dues if I’m transferring from another lodge?